Ihossain025/Power-BI-Portfolio_Sales-Data-Analysis/README.md

 ![Home Page](/Images/Our%20Superstore.jpg)

-## Introduction ##
+## Introduction & Project Overview ##

-This dashboard was created for a **sales / Business development manager of a fictional superstore**.
-It focuses on analyzing sales data from a fictional superstore to **uncover actionable insights about sales performance, product categories, and consumer behavior**.
+This dashboard was created for a **Sales / Business Development Manager of a global SuperStore**.
+It focuses on analyzing sales data from the superstore to **uncover actionable insights about sales performance, product categories, and consumer behavior**.
 The goal is to demonstrate how raw sales data can be transformed into meaningful information to support data-driven strategic decisions in sales and business development.

-By using Power BI, I designed an interactive dashboard that provides:
+By using Power BI, I designed several interactive dashboards that provide:

 1. 📈 Sales Insights – overall Sales growth and seasonal patterns
 2. 🛍️ Product Insights – best and worst-performing categories , sub-categories, and products